( Original image credit to Alex Stover Photography. )

 Sound like your kind of gig?
 Read on!

-The standard volunteer commitment is 8 hours.
+The standard volunteer commitment is now a total of 12 hours, split up across multiple shifts.
+This is an increase from previous years and is to help accommodate the additional day of the event.
 (There are a few roles that require more or less than that, but they are the exception.)
-For 8 hours of help, you get all 4 days of Wasteland Weekend for free!
+For 12 hours of help, you get all 5 days of Wasteland Weekend for free!
 It’s a pretty sweet deal.

-All confirmed, scheduled volunteers will be issued a special Volunteer Comp Pass.
+All confirmed, scheduled volunteers will be issued a special Volunteer Comp Pass to get into the event.
 It looks and works just like a normal ticket, but is assigned specifically to the volunteer and cannot be sold or traded.

 The success and smooth operation of the event depends on a committed and reliable volunteer army.
 We welcome your help, but please apply only if you are confident you can fulfill the role.